 LEGOLAND Rides

-Most of the rides at LEGOLAND California are a bit less “glitzy” than at Disneyland.
-Some of the rides have slightly outdated tech and a lot of the outdoor rides could use a bit of sprucing up.
+Most of the rides at LEGOLAND California are less “glitzy” than at Disneyland.
+Some of the rides have slightly outdated tech, and many outdoor rides could use a bit of sprucing up.

 However, there are a ton of rides for preschoolers, toddlers, and kids up to about 12 years old.
 See the full list of LEGOLAND rides.

 I found that the ride wait times on the app aren’t very accurate.
-We went to a ride that said it was a 10-minute wait but we were there at least 30 minutes.
+We went on a ride that said it was a 10-minute wait, but we were there for at least 30 minutes.

 Shopping at LEGOLAND